Frequently Asked Questions

 Answer: It is important to realize that no data should ever be shared without IRB approval (if applicable).
 For human research studies, you will need to add the Center's biostatisticians to the IRB study protocol before sharing your data.

-After approval has been given to share the data, please deliver the following files to our team:
+After approval to share the data has been given, please deliver the following files to our team:

 1. The raw data set.